mgonzalezo/CKAD_Preparation/README.md

     - alias kdel="kubectl delete"
     - alias ka="kubectl apply -f "
     - alias kn="kubectl config set-context --current --namespace" (use this with extreme caution, changing namespaces during exam means you need to return to default ns for every single question).
-  - A hands-on exam like this one demands a high confidence in imperative commands and Linux, so be sure you are prepare to do some parsing operations, remote connections, edit yaml files on the go and you are familiar with vim/nano/vi text editor in Linux.
+  - A hands-on exam like this one demands a high confidence in imperative commands and Linux, so be sure you are prepared to do some basic parsing operations, remote SSH connections, sudo commands, edit yaml files on the go and use vim/nano/vi text editor in Linux easily.
   - I mention in the previous bullet about imperative commands.
 The following commands I used the most during my preparation & exam:
     - Generate POD Manifest YAML file (-o yaml).
 Don't create it(--dry-run)
         - kubectl run nginx --image=nginx --restart=Never --dry-run -o yaml